 In 2009, Mosaic undertook deep functional reviews and cross-campus focus group consultations to evaluate and make recommendations for the formation and operation of TAFE’s new Virtual Learning Environment.
 The project was later extended to include an international review of ‘interface metaphors’ for online learning environments.

-Global Student Information System and LMS research for US corporations
+Global Student Information System and LMS research

 In 2009-12, Mosaic undertook substantial market research on Student Information Systems (SIS) and Learning Management Systems (LMS) for US clients to inform product development and market expansion.
 The project culminated in Mosaic’s clients merging and delivering their Web-based information system to over 850,000 students across an entire Canadian Province – the world’s largest Web-based information system deployment.
 Mosaic’s brief was expanded to include research and advisory in relation to Library Management Systems and eContent offerings in markets including the Middle East, UK, Canada, Australia, and South East Asia.
 Mosaic also provided the client a broad range of marketing services.